patrickkuo/PanelPi/README.md

 | URXD0    |   GPIO14    |
 | UTXD0    |   GPIO15    |

-**The 5v pin from the Panel Due port might be a little under voltage, which will trigger RaspPi's under voltage warning, it's better to get power directly from 5v PSU if possible.**
+**The 5v output from the Panel Due port might be a little under voltage, which will trigger RaspPi's under voltage warning, it's better to get power directly from 5v PSU if possible.**

 ### Software setup
 1. Flash RASPBIAN STRETCH Lite to your SD card